Lehniii/Python_Scripts/README.md

 # Python_Scripts
-Just some scripts i have coded feel free to use and change
+Just some scripts feel free to use and change

 ## Organizing:
 ### sortfiles.py